mkarner07/mkarner07.github.io/_pages/splash-page.md

   overlay_image: /assets/splash/MatthiasKarner_SplashImage_Homepage.png
   caption: "Image created by DALL·E 3"

-excerpt: "Welcome, great that you are here!"
+excerpt: "great that you are here!"
 ---